-Everyone loves films but who is actually behind the scenes?
+Everyone loves films, but do we ever see who is actually behind the camera?
 A State College native, Grant Donghia is pursuing a film major with a theatre minor and attends film festivals like Sundance, the biggest film festival in the United States every year.
 It is the world premiere for films competing in different categories, such as narrative, documentary and a midnight category for horror movies and intense thrillers.

 “Going to Sundance this past year was one of the most refreshing and passionate experience I have been given the opportunity to have.
 My favorite part is the panels after the films that are open to the fans and audience for a Q and A,” Donghia says.
 “It allows for me to talk to one, celebrities and professionals in the industry as well as understanding their artistic vision.”